Schahina Gambir

 Schahina Gambir (born 6 June 1991) is a German politician of Alliance 90/The Greens who has been serving as a member of the Bundestag since the 2021 elections, representing the Minden-Lübbecke I district.

 Political career

-In parliament, Gambir has been a member of the Committee on Family Affairs, Senior Citizens, Women and Youth.
-Since 2022, she has been part of a study commission set up to investigate the entire period of German involvement in Afghanistan from 2001 to 2021 and to draw lessons for foreign and security policy in future.
+During her first term in parliament from 2021 to 2025, Gambir was a member of the Committee on Family Affairs, Senior Citizens, Women and Youth and of a study commission set up to investigate the entire period of German involvement in Afghanistan from 2001 to 2021 and to draw lessons for foreign and security policy in future.
+Since 2025, she has been a member of the Committee on Economic Cooperation and Development and the Committee on Internal Affairs.